Trust4AI/trust4ai/content/news/new1/index.md

 # Summary for listings and search engines
 summary: |
+ In this post we show two examples biased by the Llama 3 language model.
+Click to see the full examples of machismo in everyday situations.

- This section shows some examples of biases in AI language models.Trust4AI is currently exploring methods and tools to automatically detect errors and biases in modern AI-based search engines...
+#This section shows some examples of biases in AI language models.Trust4AI is currently exploring methods and tools to automatically detect errors and biases in modern AI-based search engines...

 # Link this post with a project
 projects: []